wcraft/nicar-2016/deep_dive.md

 Deep Dive
 =======
+Adam Playford, Tampa Bay Times
+John Bones, VG
+Reuben Fischer-Baum, Dhrumil Mehta, 538

-# Failure Factories
+## Failure Factories
-Adam, data editor at TBT
+Adam Playford, data editor at TBT
 * started with an outlier, showed that the black performance for reading and writing was going down and down
 * looked at which schools had the worst schools
 * heard from kids in those schools about awful things happening